Fridays (TV series): Andy Kaufman incident

 On the February 20, 1981, episode, Andy Kaufman was the host.
 During a sketch about couples at dinner sneaking away to the bathroom to smoke marijuana, Kaufman, who was known for causing trouble on live television, broke character and refused to read his lines (saying "I can't play stoned").
-Michael Richards got up from the table, grabbed the cue cards and threw them down on the table in front of Kaufman, who responded by throwing a glass of water on Richards.
+Michael Richards got up from the table, grabbed the cue cards and threw them down on the table in front of Kaufman, who responded by splashing a glass of water on Richards' face.
 Some of the show's cast and crew members (including Richards and Burns) became angry and a small brawl broke out on stage.
 Since the show was broadcast live, home viewers were able to see most of these events transpire until the network cut the cameras off.
 Kaufman returned the following week in a taped apology to home viewers.
 The incident was planned by Kaufman, who concocted it with his sidekick Bob Zmuda, and was meant as a prank.
 The only individuals aware of the plan were producer/director Moffitt, producer/announcer Burns, and the three comedians acting in the sketch along with Kaufman: Richards, Chartoff and Burrell.
 This incident was reenacted in the film Man on the Moon (1999), starring Jim Carrey as Kaufman, Zmuda as Burns, Norm Macdonald as Richards, Caroline Rhea as Chartoff and Mary Lynn Rajskub as Burrell.

 Cancellation

 The series ended in 1982 following ABC's decision to expand Nightline to five nights a week, which moved Fridays to air at midnight instead of 11:30pm.
+This lasted from January through April 1982, after which the show was dropped from ABC's schedule.

-One final attempt was made by ABC to save the show by putting it on in prime time.
-The episode (broadcast on April 23, 1982) was scheduled against Dallas, which did nothing to help the show's moribund ratings.
+One final attempt was made by ABC to revive the show by putting it on in prime time, about a month after its final late-night broadcast.
+The sole prime-time episode of Fridays (broadcast on April 23, 1982) was scheduled against Dallas, which did nothing to help the show's moribund ratings.
 The series was promptly canceled.